SamgatZ/AkvTaskManager/README.md

 - MySql

 ## Features
-- The project and task controllers can do all the logic, it can also give a list of entities ordered by status (NotStarted, Active,
+- The project and task controllers can provide crud logic, and can also give a list of entities ordered by status (NotStarted, Active,
     Completed), by date